kanhakumar/emoji-mood-tracker-api/README.md

 npm run start

 # Libraries used
-Node, Express, Sequelize, pg, crypto, jsonwebtoken
+Node, Express, Sequelize, pg, crypto, jsonwebtoken, shortid

 # Technical Decisions
 1. Choice of Database - Based on the requirements, major parts of database calls were to read from the database, Sql databases like postgresql will help in achieving faster reading because of indexing, ACID properties and etc.